Happyville Community FarM

 Email: HollishHenry@gmail.com

 René (she/her) has volunteered at Happyville Farm since 2021.
-René has a B.S. in Home Economics and found her true calling as a Software Administrator for Idaho Falls School District.
-She worked for over 20 years providing software training and support for a wide range of software platforms.
+René worked as a Software Administrator for Idaho Falls School District for over 20 years providing software training and support. for a wide range of software platforms.

 René is an advocate of food justice, which works to allow all individuals regardless of economic barriers equitable access to fresh nutritious food to reduce food insecurity.